jdket/tictacpro/replit.md

 TicTacPro is an enhanced Tic-Tac-Toe game built with React, TypeScript, and Express.js.
 It features 24 refined effects and 9 obstacles that modify gameplay mechanics across 10 progressive levels.
 The game uses a simplified, child-friendly design with static boards, dimmed tiles showing question marks, and wild cells that count for both players.
 Players earn points by completing 4-in-a-row lines on a 5x5 board, with effects providing scoring bonuses and obstacles applying penalties or opponent benefits.

+The project is now in a clean, production-ready state suitable for GitHub commit with complete audio system, dual sound controls, and all temporary/agent preparation files removed.

 # User Preferences

 Preferred communication style: Simple, everyday language.